 Summary: Both scripts are suitable for a more significant project.
 In the long-term, they could reduce cost, keep the project consistent even when the team rotates.

-Tools to facilitate analysis in product design
+Tools to facilitate analysis

 Qualitative, Quantitative data can help you understand, learn more about your audience, find answers to your questions, and verify the business hypothesis.
 Measuring your clients’ behavior enables you to uncover what is hidden behind the metrics, real problems, and needs.
 It is crucial for product design.
 There are a lot of methods and tools to do this.